SakuraKitsurugi/sakurakitsurugi.github.io/_pages/kitsuryuki_modpack.md

 [^1]: Libraries and dependancies are not included in the list.
 Going to create default configs later using [Default Options](https://modrinth.com/mod/default-options) Mod.
 [^2]: Most of the mods can be removed.
-[^3]: Only necessary when playing the modpack in singleplayer.
-Will be either added to the modpack or will require manual download.
+[^3]: Useful when playing the modpack in singleplayer (or hosting a server).
-[^4]: Only necessary when hosting a server for the modpack.
+[^4]: Only necessary/useful when hosting a server for the modpack.
 Requires manual download.